neerajkumar/spree-razorpay/README.md

         Spree::Gateway::RazorpayGateway

-get Key ID and Key Secret from your razorpay sandbox account.
+Get Key ID and Key Secret from your razorpay sandbox account.
 If you don't have it you can sign up and get from https://dashboard.razorpay.com/#/app/keys.

-## Usage

-TODO: Write usage instructions here

 ## Development